-a Conventional ploughing

-The plots will measure 100 metres long and 20 metres wide.
-See also the Plan of conventional ploughing plots on Page 12.

-b Reversible ploughing

-The plots will measure 100 metres long, 24 metres wide at one end and 16 metres wide at the other end.
-See also the Plan of Reversible Ploughing Plots on Page 16.
-Headlands d Other sizes
+- a Conventional ploughing The plots will measure 100 metres long and 20 metres wide.
+See also the Plan of conventional ploughing plots. - Reversible ploughing The plots will measure 100 metres long, 24 metres wide at one end and 16 metres wide at the other end.
+See also the Plan of Reversible Ploughing Plots. - c Headlands Headlands need to be at least 15 metres wide. - d Other sizes Should the size of the plots have to be changed all competitors will be notified.